Ishica17/SMS-Email-Spam-Detection/README.md

 4. **Run the web app**:
      streamlit run spam-detection.py

-### Once the server starts, a local URL something like ' http://localhost:8501 ' will appear in your terminal.
-Open it in your browser to use the app.
+*Once the server starts, a local URL something like ' http://localhost:8501 ' will appear in your terminal.
+Open it in your browser to use the app*

 ## 🛠️ Requirements